Lutetium: Applications

+Stable isotopes

+Stable lutetium can be used as catalysts in petroleum cracking in refineries and can also be used in alkylation, hydrogenation, and polymerization applications.

 Lutetium aluminium garnet (Al5Lu3O12) has been proposed for use as a lens material in high refractive index immersion lithography.
-Additionally, a tiny amount of lutetium is added as a dopant to gadolinium gallium garnet, which is used in magnetic bubble memory devices.
+Additionally, a tiny amount of lutetium is added as a dopant to gadolinium gallium garnet, which was used in magnetic bubble memory devices.
 Cerium-doped lutetium oxyorthosilicate is currently the preferred compound for detectors in positron emission tomography (PET).
 Lutetium aluminium garnet (LuAG) is used as a phosphor in light-emitting diode light bulbs.

-Aside from stable lutetium, its radioactive isotopes have several specific uses.
+Lutetium tantalate (LuTaO4) is the densest known stable white material (density 9.81 g/cm3) and therefore is an ideal host for X-ray phosphors.
+The only denser white material is thorium dioxide, with density of 10 g/cm3, but the thorium it contains is radioactive.

+Lutetium is also a compound of several scintillating materials, which convert X-rays to visible light.
+It is part of LYSO, LuAG and lutetium iodide scintillators.

+Research indicates that lutetium-ion atomic clocks could provide greater accuracy than any existing atomic clock.

+Unstable isotopes

 The suitable half-life and decay mode made lutetium-176 used as a pure beta emitter, using lutetium which has been exposed to neutron activation, and in lutetium–hafnium dating to date meteorites.

+The isotope 177Lu emits low-energy beta particles and gamma rays and has a half-life around 7 days, positive characteristics for commercial applications, especially in therapeutic nuclear medicine.

 The synthetic isotope lutetium-177 bound to octreotate (a somatostatin analogue), is used experimentally in targeted radionuclide therapy for neuroendocrine tumors.
-Indeed, lutetium-177 is seeing increased usage as a radionuclide in neuroendrocine tumor therapy and bone pain palliation.
-Research indicates that lutetium-ion atomic clocks could provide greater accuracy than any existing atomic clock.
+Lutetium-177 is used as a radionuclide in neuroendocrine tumor therapy and bone pain palliation.

-Lutetium tantalate (LuTaO4) is the densest known stable white material (density 9.81 g/cm3) and therefore is an ideal host for X-ray phosphors.
-The only denser white material is thorium dioxide, with density of 10 g/cm3, but the thorium it contains is radioactive.
+Lutetium (177Lu) vipivotide tetraxetan is a therapy for prostate cancer, FDA approved in 2022.